johnsanterre/DataScience/class_001.md

+Welcome to the rodeo, your job this semester is just to stay on the bucking bronco, and not worry to much about how you manage to achieve your goal!

 # Class Notes:
 1. There are no labs(i.e. they are not manditory).
 2. Simply logging into the platform for live sessions will earn 1/2 of your participation grade.
 The rest will come from actuall participation in the class.